 Intensive summer training in Russian and other languages of our region has been offered at IU Bloomington since 1950.
 Indiana University's Summer Language Workshop (SWSEEL) remains the largest such program in the United States, offering students the opportunity to complete a full year of college language instruction during a single eight-week summer session for reduced tuition rates.

-IU Slavic department faculty members represent one of the largest and best concentrations of expertise in the United States, with particular strength in Slavic Linguistics (Fowler, Franks, Holdeman, Melnyk, Shardakova, Shrager, Stern-Gottschalk); Russian literature (Stefani, Emery, Valentino); pedagogy (Holdeman, Shrager, Stern-Gottschalk, Shardakova); and literary and cultural studies of Czech (Cravens), Polish (Nizynska), Romanian (Illias) and South Slavic languages (Emery, Franks, Valentino).
+IU Slavic department faculty members represent one of the largest and best concentrations of expertise in the United States, with particular strength in Slavic Linguistics (Fowler, Franks, Holdeman, Melnyk, Shardakova, Shrager, Stern-Gottschalk); Russian literature (Stefani, Emery, Valentino); pedagogy (Holdeman, Shrager, Stern-Gottschalk, Shardakova); and literary and cultural studies of Czech (Cravens), Polish (Nizynska), Romanian (Illias), South Slavic languages (Emery, Franks, Valentino), and Ukrainian (Melnyk, Asher).

 The department works in cooperation with IU’s U.S. Department of Education funded Title VI Center, the Russian & East European Institute, to offer a variety of extra-curricular programming throughout the year.
 Department students participate in language practice tables (available for all languages), study abroad, talent shows, the Zeta Zeta chapter of Dobro Slovo National Slavic Honor Society, and the annual American Council of Teachers of Russian (ACTR) national post-secondary Russian essay contest.
 Special concerts, exhibits, lectures, film showings, pedagogy workshops and other events are usually open to the public and advertised in our section of the main IU Calendar of Events.